Khalil-am/Parking_System/README.md

 First of all, I must calculate the ambient light in the G floor to detect if I need to turn light on or off and feed the signal to the Analog to digital converter module in the microcontroller.

 Using an LDR and a resistor to make a voltage divider to get the required voltage to feed it to the ADC module at pin RA0 for Channel 0.
-The real values of voltages and ADC values will be like the - using most significant 8Bits of ADC - to make the calculation as easy as possible - values only, see table 1
+The real values of voltages and ADC values will be like the - using most significant 8Bits of ADC - to make the calculation as easy as possible - values only.
-Voltage	ADC Value

-Now, I have to connect some buttons to simulate car entrance/exits by using pull-up resistor to get button values shown in figure 2
+Now, I have to connect some buttons to simulate car entrance/exits by using pull-up resistor to get button values

 In the code of m2 I have to display values of car count in each floor using 7-segment display I used two double 7-seg displays to show count for each floor and I drive them using m2 controller

 The two controllers connected to each other using their serial ports (USART)

-The floor lights will be controlled using a transistor and a relay like the figure 3
+The floor lights will be controlled using a transistor and a relay

 Now I can start writing code to get the system run as I want as this requirement

-The system schematic is found in Figure 4 below, it shows the required hardware and connections between them

 The schematic shows all system parts, like the microcontrollers